StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

-In StanSample v6.13.8 support for BridgeStan (v1.0) has been dropped.
-I have not been able to make BridgeStan v1.0 work as it did in earlier versions of BridgeStan.
+StanSample.jl v6.13.8 supports InferenceObjects.jl with `inferencedata(model)`.

-StanSample.jl v6.13 also supports early versions of InferenceObjects.jl with `inferencedata(model)`.
-As with BridgeStan, this is under development!
+In StanSample v6.13.8 the earlier method of support for BridgeStan (< v1.0) has been dropped.
+If `bridgestan` is cloned at the same level as 'cmdstan', StanSample will setup some support for it.
+See `test_bridgestan.jl` for an example and INSTALLING_CMDSTAN.md.

 ## Prerequisites